libelle17/neuserver/README.md

 <p style="margin-left:11%; margin-top: 1em">All those
 installations may include dependent programs. <br>
-If You don&rsquo;t want one of those programs or want to keep an older version of one, You may not install &quot;neuserver&quot; or use the respective program parts.</p>
+If You don&rsquo;t want one of those programs or want to keep an older version of one, You may not install neuserver or use the respective program parts.</p>

 <h2>IMPLICATIONS
 <a name="IMPLICATIONS_D"></a>